What is Eye Movement Desensitization and Reprocessing (EMDR)?

 How does it work?

 Experiences are converted from short-term memories into long-term memories during the rapid eye movement (REM) stage of sleep.
-If you’ve ever watched a sleeping person’s eyes moving, they were in this stage.
+If you’ve ever noticed a sleeping person’s eyes moving, they were in this stage.
 During an EMDR session, a trained clinician simulates REM by guiding participants’ eye movements.
 This is done while a targeted negative experience is recalled, which helps processes it into the long-term memory.
 Participants remain awake during the entire process and are fully in control.

 How will I feel after a session of EMDR?